CGIAR: Vision and mission

 CGIAR's vision is: A world with sustainable and resilient food, land, and water systems that deliver diverse, healthy, safe, sufficient, and affordable diets, and ensure improved livelihoods and greater social equality, within planetary and regional environmental boundaries.

-CGIAR’s mission is to deliver science and innovation that advance transformation of food, land, and water systems in a climate crisis.
+CGIAR's mission is to deliver science and innovation that advance transformation of food, land, and water systems in a climate crisis.

-The One CGIAR reform
+"One CGIAR" reform

 The concept of a unified and integrated "One CGIAR" was approved by the CGIAR System Council (November 2019) to adapt to rapidly changing global conditions, while also making the CGIAR system more relevant and effective.
-The fragmented nature of CGIAR’s governance and institutions had limited the System’s ability to both respond to increasingly interconnected challenges and to consistently deliver best practice and effectively scaled, research solutions needed to maximise impact.
+The fragmented nature of CGIAR's governance and institutions had limited the System's ability to both respond to increasingly interconnected challenges and to consistently deliver best practice and effectively scaled, research solutions needed to maximise impact.
 One CGIAR includes a unified governance and management through a reconstituted System Management Board and a new Executive Management Team.

-CGIAR Research Portfolio
+Research Portfolio

-CGIAR’s Research Portfolio consists of Initiatives are major, prioritized areas of investment that bring capacity from within and beyond CGIAR to bear on well-defined, major challenges.
+CGIAR's Research Portfolio consists of Initiatives are major, prioritized areas of investment that bring capacity from within and beyond CGIAR to bear on well-defined, major challenges.
 Thirty-two Initiatives meet a common set of requirements, articulated in System Council documentation and evaluable through the Independent Science for Development Council quality of research for development criteria.

 The Research Portfolio is organized by the three Action Areas detailed in the CGIAR 2030 Research and Innovation Strategy: Systems Transformation, Resilient Agrifood Systems, and Genetic Innovation.
 Each Initiative is placed under a primary Action Area, yet most Initiatives involve collaboration across more than one Action Area.